Hope Christian College, Child Protection – Detecting, Reporting and Addressing Grooming Behaviours

 • Digital copies of correspondence between the student and the staff member who is the subject of the allegation, if the allegation include claims of inappropriate online activity.

-Staff who have access to information regarding suspected or disclosed child abuse, including grooming behaviour, must keep such information confidential and secure and must not disclose this information unless required to do so as part of an ongoing investigation, by law, or when it is necessary to disclose the reasons for removing a child from a class or activity where the grooming behaviour occurred.
+Staff who have access to information regarding child abuse, including grooming behaviour, must keep such information confidential and secure and must not disclose this information unless required to do so as part of an ongoing investigation, by law, or when it is necessary to disclose the reasons for removing a child from a class or activity where the grooming behaviour occurred.
 This should only be done where absolutely necessary.

 Staff must not provide undertakings that are inconsistent with their reporting obligations under this policy.
 For example, as with other forms of abuse, students who disclose that they have been